 - Showing standard reward night availability.

-Cancellation and Expiration
+Hilton Free Night Certificate Cancellation and Expiration

 Certificates expire one year after the date they are issued.
 Note that you must stay by this date — not just make a reservation.
+Be sure to plan your use of the free night well in advance of the expiration date, especially for high-demand luxury hotels.

-Tips For Maximizing Free Night Certificates
+Tips for Maximizing Free Night Rewards

-Another way to maximize your certificate is bysticking with higher-tier properties where you can get the most bang for your (points) buck.
+Another way to maximize your certificate is by sticking with higher-tier properties where you can get the most bang for your (points) buck.
 You could use your free night at a Hampton Inn that only costs $90 a night, or you could use it at one of Hilton's top properties and save thousands of dollars instead.
 Need some inspiration?
 Check out our list of Hilton's best luxury properties you can book with points.

 Final Thoughts